✨ Sign Up for our People People Newsletter

 What to Do About Moments of Reflection

 Many reflective moments are predictable.
 Employers have information about birthdays and work anniversaries and know when their people are taking a significant vacation.
 Around natural reflection events, managers and leaders should make sure they take the time to highlight the positives and quell the concerns of the contemplating employee.
+For example, your company might:

 In Sarah’s case, her employer knew she took a pay cut when she took the job, but no one proactively reached out to address a growth plan for her at any point in her first two years.
 Her two-year mark came and went.
 She reflected on her situation and ultimately left her job.

-Opportunities for Proactive Leaders to create more human experiences
+Opportunities for Proactive Leaders to Create More Human Experiences

 Company leaders should never be surprised by employee departures.
 To reduce voluntary turnover, it’s critical that managers and others recognize the importance of critical moments and do their best to support employees and their needs during these times.